Frequently Asked Questions

 How can I be involved with SEEQS?

 Contributions from community members are essential to SEEQS's vision and purpose.
 SEEQS works closely with community volunteers who are willing to share their time and expertise with students and faculty members.
-Opportunities for community involvement within the school day include our morning physical activity blocks, our afternoon Essential Questions of Sustainability (EDS) courses, and more.
+Opportunities for community involvement within the school day include our morning physical activity blocks, our afternoon Essential Questions of Sustainability (EQS) courses, and more.
 Additionally, community members may help provide structured activities and/or supervision for students before- or after-school, when students are on campus but class is not in session.
 If you would like to partner with SEEQS in any of these ways, please contact us and tell us what you have in mind; we look forward to hearing from you.
 Mahalo!

 What do you mean by "sustainability"?